mouse-reeve/kyranides/03_book_1.md

 do more good. _Hedone_ is a Sea-fish, which is called _Aphydion_, being often eaten, it cures the bloody Flux, and Pains in the Kidneys.
-And in _Hephastion_'s i. e. _Vulcane_'s Stone, which is called _Pyrites_, or the Fire-stone, if any one engrave a _Phanicopterus_, and at its Feet a
+And in _Hephastion_'s, i.e. _Vulcane_'s Stone, which
+is called _Pyrites_, or the Fire-stone, if any one engrave a _Phœnicopterus_, and at its Feet a
 Scorpion, and put under the Stone the Root of the Herb, he will have a Phylactery, and a Guard, or a Treacle against poysonous
-Stings; it also drives away nocturnal Phantasms, and all Witchcraft, and is good also for those that arc troubled with the Stone.
+Stings; it also drives away nocturnal Phantasms, and all Witchcraft, and is good also for those that are troubled with the Stone.
 Being worn, it confers the Grace and Vertue of Prudence. _Saturnius_ himself wore it, and
 _Phaos_ in Heaven; and in Earth it possesses